rahil627/my-programming-stuff/langs/programming-languages.md

 languages sorted by their use cases

 ## general langs
-(ordered from basic to general)
-**powershell (v7+)** > fish > bash/zsh
-  - batch commands, extremely simple scripts (in bash/powershell) for portability
-  - personal basic shell functions/"modules"/"cmdlets" (powershell > fish; *fish script is now completely useless!*)
-  - automation, especially for windows
-  - bigger scripts
-    - powershell is powerful enough to do just about anything, and thanks to it's access to the .net framework, it actually can do anything
-  - powershell is now cross-platform (since v7?)
 **lisp (common lisp, sbcl)**
   - **true zen programming**
   - used wherever one would use C or Go